IPGeolocation/ipgeolocation-database-reader/README.md

 # ipgeolocation.io Database Reader

-This is a step-by-step guide on how to deploy the ipgeolocation-database-reader-1.0.6.war Java API and consume API responses.
+This is a step-by-step guide on how to deploy the ipgeolocation-database-reader-2.0.0.war Java API and consume API responses.

 ## What's New

-- Fixed the DB-V caching and querying issue on providing `include=security` parameter
+- For `DB-V` `DB-VI` and `DB-VII`, the security database has been updated from a single IP format to an IP range format, optimizing memory usage while providing broader IP coverage.

 ## Requirements

 - JDK 8 (This reader is built and tested using JDK 1.8).
 - For CSV databases, at least 4-8 GB RAM (for smaller CSV databases) and maximum 16 GB RAM for larger databases like DB-IV, DB-VI, and DB-VII.
 - For MMDB databases, at least 2-4 GB RAM only.
-- ipgeolocation-database-reader-1.0.6.war provided with this archive.
+- ipgeolocation-database-reader-2.0.0.war provided with this archive.

 ## Basic Usage